rmolinari/data_structures/README.md

 ## Disjoint Union

 We represent the set S(n) = {0, 1, ..., n} as the disjoint union of subsets.
-Alternatively, we represent a partition S(n).
+Alternatively, we represent a partition of S(n).
 The data structure provides very efficient implementation of the two key operations
-- +unite(e, f)+, which merges the subsets containing e and f; and
+- `unite(e, f)`, which merges the subsets containing e and f; and
-- +find(e)+, which returns the canonical representative of the subset containing e.
+- `find(e)`, which returns the canonical representative of the subset containing e.
 Two elements e and f are in the same subset exactly when +find(e) == find(f)+.

 ## Heap